danm0e/react-training-presentation/slides/3-1-React/0-Intro-React.md

 ```

 Note: For larger applications, organizing styles into separate CSS files and using class-based styling or CSS modules becomes beneficial.
 This promotes better maintainability and separation of concerns.

+It won't allow you to do dynamic changing like the colour thing, so be aware of the advantages and limitations.

 --
 ## Functional Components